Bulgarian political crisis (2021–2026): October 2024 election

 This election was marred by controversy, with all parties bar DPS–Peevski contesting the results and submitting complaints to the Constitutional Court.
 This process led to an investigation and subsequent ruling in March 2025 that 16 of the 240 MPs had been elected illegally.
 The recalculation saw the votes of all parties change, with the biggest drop for DPS–Peevski, and also that Velichie had passed the threshold, which meant other parties' seat totals were reduced.
 The court suggested that there was further electoral fraud than had been found during the process, but that it did not have the power to recognise it.
 The recalculation resulted in a reduction of the government's majority.

 Zhelyazkov Government

-Rosen Zhelyazkov formed a coalition government comprising GERB, BSP and ITN, with external support from DPS–Dogan.
+Rosen Zhelyazkov formed a coalition government comprising GERB–SDS, BSP, and ITN, with external support from APS.

-Government instability
+Government instability and resignation

 Following the recalculation of the votes in March 2025, the government's majority was cut to 1 due to the illness of a deputy, and GERB leader Boyko Borisov suggested that if the government was not supported by DPS–Peevski at the budget, there would have to be new elections.
 In early April, DPS–Dogan said that they would continue to support the government until they made significant steps towards adopting the Euro.
 However, on 15 April, they backtracked and decided to rescind their support for the government, partially due to the fact that the government was collaborating with Peevski, a red line for them.
-Due to Peevski's unofficial support, the government has survived.
+Due to Peevski's unofficial support, the government survived.
+After repeated protests surrounding the adoption of the controversial budget in November and December 2025, the government resigned.